DIp15739/Free-for-developers/README.md

   * [medium.com](https://medium.com/) — Get smarter about what matters to you.

 ## Commenting Platforms
-  * [ReplyBox](https://getreplybox.com) - ReplyBox, a simple, honest comment system.
-No ads, no dodgy affiliate links, no fluff.
   * [Staticman](https://staticman.net/) - Staticman is a Node.js application that receives user-generated content and uploads it as data files to a GitHub and/or GitLab repository, using Pull Requests.
   * [GraphComment](https://graphcomment.com/) - GraphComment is a comments platform that helps you build an active community from website’s audience.
   * [Utterances](https://utteranc.es/) - A lightweight comments widget built on GitHub issues.
 Use GitHub issues for blog comments, wiki pages and more!